 In 2018, a period of bad weather including very heavy rain caused the collapse of the retaining wall adjacent to a public footpath at Holbrook Church in Holbrook, Derbyshire.
 This Grade II listed heritage wall runs along the boundary of the parish church of St Michael, retaining the approx. 2.3m level difference between the road and the Churchyard.

-CAN Geotechnical Ltd was awarded the design and build contract to carry out remedial works by Derbyshire County Council, acting as principle contractor, to repair the collapsed section of wall and strengthen the wall either side of the failed area.
+CAN Geotechnical Ltd was awarded the design and build contract to carry out remedial works by Derbyshire County Council, acting as Principal Contractor, to repair the collapsed section of wall and strengthen the wall either side of the failed area.

 The failed wall material was carefully excavated and the masonry set aside, and CAN then installed L shaped pre-cast concrete units along the line of the wall.
 The units were anchored into the underlying rock, with three vertical 0.75m length 20mm dia solid bar anchors installed through the base of each unit with 0.3m embedment into bedrock, and a 38mm diameter hollow bar raking tie installed through alternating units declined at a 30 degree angle, embedded 3m into rock.
 Adjacent units were tied together by steel tie plates and M12 rawl bolts, and the ground behind the units was then backfilled with Type 1 fill.